augustusnaz/laravel-model-data/README.md

-# Add extra (data) attributes to Eloquent models
+# laravel-model-data

-Have you wished your model could easily add and remove attributes without messing up your migrations?
-This package provides an easy way to access extra attribute (data) to you eloquent without any changes to your migrations or model codes.
+This package allows you to access attribute fields in your model or else use a **data** field without any changes to your migrations.

 ### Features

-* Use extra data on eloquent model without defining a new column
+- Use extra data on eloquent model without defining a new column
-* Option to use model's column instead of the package's global `model_data` table
-* Handles and return data as `collection`
+- Easily interact with multiple custom fields on your model as data fields
-* `collect` any data and save into any model with the `HasData` trait
+- `collect` any data and save into any model with the `HasData` trait

 ## Installation & Setup

-The package can be set up in two modes: (1) persist data with the internal model or (2) define a column on your model.
-A combination of both can also be used with different models.

 You can install the package via composer;